uwm-bigdata/DFUTissueSegNet/README.md

 # DFUTissueSegNet

 ### Citation
-Use the following citation if you use the DFUTissue dataset: <br>
+Cite the following paper if you use the DFUTissue dataset: <br><br>
 *Dhar, Mrinal K., et al. "Wound Tissue Segmentation in Diabetic Foot Ulcer Images Using Deep Learning: A Pilot Study."
 ArXiv, 2024,  /abs/2406.16012.*

 ![Manuscript]()